dhmodh/University-Student-Management-System/README.md

 University/College and it also show the different Event’s occurring in his/her University/College.

 ## OBJECTIVES OF THE PROPOSED SYSTEM
-• Students can easily find Broker’s for their Living, can easily get information for nearby restaurant for their Eating. \
+:desktop_computer: Students can easily find Broker’s for their Living, can easily get information for nearby restaurant for their Eating. \
-• Getting contact of their Senior form which, they can get help. \
+:desktop_computer: Getting contact of their Senior form which, they can get help. \
-• They can contact their Activity Head easily.
+:desktop_computer: They can contact their Activity Head easily.

 ## Future Enhancements of the System
 ◼ We will design Front-end Design in HTML, CSS, JavaScript and Develop Bank-end in Python. \